hashicorp/terraform-website/content/source/docs/extend/best-practices/depending-on-providers.html.md

 ### Exporting the Schema

-Some projects just care about the schema and resouces a provider presents.
+Some projects just care about the schema and resources a provider presents.
 As of Terraform 0.12, the `terraform providers schema -json` command can be used to export a JSON representation of the schemas for the providers used in a workspace.